ENCCS/openfoam/content/introduction.rst

 What is OpenFOAM ?
 ------------------

-- OpenFOAM® (for “Open-source Field Operation And Manipulation”) is an open source Computation Fluid Dynamics (CFD) solve released and developed primarily by OpenCFD Ltd since 2004.
+- OpenFOAM® (for “Open-source Field Operation And Manipulation”) is an open source general solver of Partial differential equations (PDEs) via the finite volume method.
+It is particularly popular in the computational fluid dynamics (CFD) community.

 - It has a large user base across most areas of engineering and science, from both commercial and academic organizations.